Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 doing distributed AI, and a suitable version of ROCm for the version of PyTorch.
 The apex, torchvision, torchdata, torchtext and torchaudio packages are also included.

-The EasyBuild installation with the EasyConfigs mentioned below will do two things:
+The EasyBuild installation with the EasyConfigs mentioned below will do three things:

 1. It will copy the container to your own file space.
 We realise containers can be big, but it ensures that you have complete control over when a container is